-Beginning in August 2020, when COVID-19 made it clear schools would not be meeting in person, HOME WORKS! - a local 501(c)3 non-profit - built upon its existing five-year relationship with Patrick Henry Downtown Academy, a neighborhood school serving 237 Pre-K-5th grade students in 165 families, to initiate a new comprehensive program: Getting Patrick Henry Connected.
+Beginning in August 2020, when COVID-19 made it clear schools would not be meeting in person, HOME WORKS! - a local 501(c)3 non-profit - built upon its existing five-year relationship with Patrick Henry Downtown Academy, a St. Louis Public School serving 237 Pre-K-5th grade students in 165 families, to initiate a new comprehensive program: Getting Patrick Henry Connected.

 Patrick Henry’s student body is 98% African American, and 100% receive free or reduced meals.
 The vast majority of kids read below grade level.
-Though 80% of families live within walking distance of the school—some within the subsidized housing developments that surround the school—there still is a 40% mobility rate (a measure of the number of students moving in and out of a school in a given school year).
+Though 80% of families live within walking distance of the school—most within the subsidized housing developments that surround the school—there still is a 40% mobility rate (a measure of the number of students moving in and out of a school in a given school year).
 It is common for Patrick Henry’s parents to be working several jobs.
 If it were not for school-provided hotspots, most families would be living without internet access.

-All of these factors made it very difficult for Patrick Henry’s teachers and leaders to achieve consistent communication with the families it serves, or to earn the trust and engagement that are critical to student success.
+All of these factors made it very difficult for Patrick Henry’s teachers and leaders to achieve consistent communication with the families they serve, and/or to earn the trust and engagement that are critical to student success.

 Getting Patrick Henry Connected has been a Big Hairy Audacious Goal, or BHAG—a long-term goal that can change the very nature of an organization’s existence.
 A BHAG is nearly impossible to achieve without consistently working outside of a comfort zone and displaying commitment, confidence and even a bit of arrogance.
 BHAGs are exciting, tangible, and something everyone just “gets” without any further explanation.
 The driving element of a BHAG is willingness to completely change your mindset and commit to doing something differently from the way it has been done.